octave-6/ratiobot/README.md

 felt very caffeinated, so updated the sentiment analyzer:

-  * Tweets are now cleaned of noise before being grades
+  * Tweets are now cleaned of noise before being graded
   * A few new phrases added for more variety

 ## Next Milestone Update: